cjvanlissa/dunning_kruger/README.md

 # Description

-This is a FAIR theory (see Van Lissa et al., in preparation) implementation of the Dunning-Kruger (DK) effect.
+This is a FAIR theory (see Van Lissa et al., 2025) implementation of the Dunning-Kruger (DK) effect (Kruger & Dunning, 1999).
 The DK effect is a psychological theory relating levels of performance and self-rated performance.
 We closely follow the formalization of Feld, Sauermann, and De Grip (2017), who paraphrase the DK effect as "low performers vastly overestimate their performance while high performers more accurately assess their performance".

 # Interoperability